ltagliaferri/dh-rutgers/Week-5/how-to-make-a-pr-cli.md

 ![GitHub Pull Request](https://assets.digitalocean.com/articles/eng_python/PullRequest/PullRequest.png)

-You should add a title and a comment to the appropriate fields and then press the “**Create pull request**” button.
+You should add a title and a comment to the appropriate fields and then press the **Create pull request** button.

 At this point, the maintainers of the original repository will decide whether or not to accept your pull request.
-They may ask for you to edit or revise your code prior to accepting the pull request.
+They may ask for you to edit or revise your code prior to accepting the pull request through submitting a code review.

 ## Conclusion